Root CanalAn Overview

 The root canal procedure is a standard dental treatment that can help preserve your natural smile.
 Patients will be made comfortable using a local anesthetic.
 Once numb, the root canal procedure will begin.

-Dr. Bourgeois will drill a small hole in the backside of the infected tooth.
+Dr. Seith will drill a small hole in the backside of the infected tooth.
 Through the hole, a special tool will be inserted into the tooth and used to remove all of the diseased pulp tissue.

 The tooth is thoroughly cleaned and prepared for the guttab percha.
 Gutta Percha is a high quality material that is used to fill the tooth to replace the missing pulp.
 Once filled, the tooth is sealed with a cosmetic dental filling.